 Research shows certain mutations of the methylenetetrahydrofolate reductase (MTHFR) gene can impact physical and emotional well-being.

 It turns out this common genetic defect increases susceptibility to a range of health concerns that affect multiple parts of the body.

 What Health Issues Are Associated With A Faulty MTHFR Gene?

-Signs and symptoms that may be associated with a MTHFR gene mutation include:
+Symptoms associated with a faulty MTHFR gene can include:

 - Acute leukemia.

 - Cardiovascular disease.